Lower Back Protocol with Fascial Release

 2. Fan Hands to Spread the Fascia

 Next, I use a couple of Fan Hands to spread the fascia across the lower back.
 This technique gently stretches the connective tissue, helping to release any restrictions.
-In the massage studio setting this step is slower and more deliberate, but for the demo video it’s sped up.
+In the massage studio this step is slower and more deliberate, but for the demo video it’s sped up.

 3. Loose Fists Again with a Playful Twist